rkotze/rkotze.github.io/_posts/2016-04-03-redux-keeping-it-immutable.md

  Redux uses pure functions and encourages that no mutation takes place.
 ---

-Redux has reducers which is tasked with transforming the state across the application.
+Redux has reducers tasked with transforming the state across the application.
 They are pure functions, which is a function that does not modify variables outside of its scope or depend on them.
 They are given the same parameters and the output should be the same every time.